Welcome to Blackburn Rovers Access guide to help fans and assistants understand what to expect when you visit Ewood Park.

 SOCIAL GROUP ACTIVITIES

-If you wish to become a member of Team Rovers please contact the Ticket Office for further information or visit our website:www.rovers.co.uk
+If you are under 18 and wish to become a member of Team Rovers please contact the Ticket Office for further information or visit our website: www.rovers.co.uk

-This information is available to download here as a PDF, or here as an accessible version for people who are blind and partially-sighted.
+This information is available to download here as a PDF for people who are blind and partially-sighted.

 CONTACTING THE CLUB

-If you require a large print version or any other accessible format of this brochure please contact the Accessibility and Safeguarding Adults Officer.
+If you require a large print version or any other accessible format of this brochure please contact the Access and Safeguarding Officer.

 We welcome your views on this brochure or any of our facilities and services.
 Please send them to firstname.lastname@example.org